urahara897/hotel-booking-system-external/README.md

 > Guests can also view infomation/description of the hotel.

-> Website is hostel on vercel: https://hotel-booking-system-external.vercel.app/
+> Website is hosted on vercel: https://hotel-booking-system-external.vercel.app/

 P.S - This webapp is not responsive for mobile users yet.